 About Dr.Todd Gray – The Mint Press

-Dr Gray was born in New England and first came to England as a school boy in the 1970s.
+Dr Gray was born in New England and first came to England as a schoolboy in the 1970s.
 He returned to complete his undergraduate studies at the University of London.
 He subsequently enrolled as a post-graduate student at the University of Exeter and in 1989 was awarded his Doctorate in History.
-He remains an Honorary Research Fellow of the University and is a Fellow of the Royal Historical Society.
+He remains a Research Fellow of the University and is a Fellow of the Royal Historical Society.

 Todd can be contacted through this website about any aspect of his books or to enquire about a talk or lecture.
 Contact Todd